 • Provide space for debate and dialogue between readers and writers.

-Free the Word! events are flexible and vary in length, from an afternoon of events to a five-day festival, depending on the local context.
-It is also possible for PEN centres to work with other festivals and programme Free the Word! events within them.
+Free the Word! events are flexible and vary in length, from an afternoon to a five-day festival, depending on the local context.
+It is also possible for PEN Centres to work – independently of, but with guidance from, PEN International – with festivals and book fairs to programme Free the Word! events of their own.

-If you are a PEN Centre and wish to enquire into the possibility of staging Free the Word! in your country, please contact Literary Manager email@example.com
+If you are a PEN Centre, festival or book fair and wish to enquire into the possibility of staging Free the Word! in your country, please contact James Tennant, PEN International’s Literature & Strategic Partnerships Manager: james.tennant[at]pen-international.org

 PEN International, with support from the Calouste Gulbenkian Foundation, has also produced a series of Best Practice Guidelines for organising international literary festivals and events.
 To download these guideline please click here.